 The thermal sublimation printing works in a similar manner to the thermal transfer printing, but with much higher temperatures.
 Thus, the material of the colour ribbon is not simply melted, but evaporated.
 The advantage over the transfer printing consists in different colour gradations and the possibility to regulate the applied color quantity by varying the temperature.
 Colour printing is also possible but this requires four colour ribbons (in cyan, yellow, magenta and black) and multiple runs for each colour.

 7.2 Print finishes for labels

 Even though our labels meet the highest standards in every respect, from the quality of the materials to perfect printing results, sometimes it can be a bit more.
-For such cases, we offer a number of different finishes that will give your labels the finishing touch.
+For such cases, we offer a range of different finishes to give your labels the finishing touch.

 Hot foil embossing.
 When it relates to a desired special look or a tactile contrast, a hot foil embossing can provide results which are just as fine as succinct.
 In this form of finishing, certain places of the label surface are coated or embossed with a wafer-thin colour or metallic foil – hence the common name of such labels as embossed labels.

-In this way, specific parts of the label can be emphasised in visual and tactile terms, while the glossy film can emphasise even the most delicate elements.
+In this way specific areas of the label can be emphasised visually and haptically, while the glossy foil can emphasise even the most delicate elements.
 High-quality products, for example from the cosmetics or food industry, can be recognised as such at first glance.

-The gloss effect can be even further finished as the metallised labels are easily processed with different printing methods In this way, the metallic labels are suitable not only a robust security measure but at the same time as a chic design detail.
+The gloss effect can be even further refined as the metallised labels are easily processed with different printing processes.
+In this way, the metallic labels are not only a robust security measure, but at the same time as a chic design detail.